ajp64/worldDataTask/README.md

 ### Notes:
  - Currently keeping everything in a monorepo.
 This should make it easier to deploy, however a microservice structure could be more clean / decoupled.
  - Presentation is very basic - UI could be much cleaner and appealing

+### 4:
+Improved UI, by adding a button to download the CSV.
+Added a dockerfile, created an image and uploaded it to my dockerhub (ajp64/epi-task).
+Added more tests for repo methods.

+### Current progress:
+ - App can be run in docker, by building the image and accessing the UI on http:localhost:8080/countryData.

+### Notes:
+ - Testing ideally should be much more robust, i.e. integration testing.
+ - Need to add bar graph to UI.
+ - Filters in the UI should be relaxed, currently need exact matches by case to properly filter.